South Edinburgh Water Network Investment

 The work includes single and twin pipes – all of which are bright blue and visible on areas of land across the area - being laid to connect Marchbank Water Treatment Works near Balerno and Glencorse Water Treatment Works, south of the city.

-It is hoped the pipe work will be completed by the end of summer after which the area will be reinstated with the project due to be complete before the end of the year, though some reinstatement, such as seeding, will take place next year.
+It is hoped the project will be complete before the end of the year, though some reinstatement, such as seeding, will take place next year.